-Adrian has been an entertainment banker for over 25 years.
+Adrian has been an entertainment banker for over 26 years.
 During 15 years working with his mentor, Lewis Horwitz, at the pioneering lender LHO, Adrian was involved in the development and structuring of some of the first ever bank-financed production loans based on international sales contracts.
-In the following years he was instrumental in the process that led to the first ever gap finance transactions.
-Adrian was also the main underwriter for many multi-party co-production transactions involving a variety of global tax incentives.
-Following LHO Adrian became Portfolio Manager for ICB Entertainment Finance (ICBEF) where he was responsible for oversight of production loans with an aggregate value of approx. $200,000,000.
+In the following years he was instrumental in pioneering the first ever gap finance transactions.
+Adrian was also the main lender for many transactions involving a variety of globally available co-production structures and tax incentives.
+Following LHO, Adrian became Portfolio Manager for ICB Entertainment Finance (ICBEF) where he was responsible for oversight of a loan portfolio with an aggregate value of approx. $200,000,000.
 Titles funded at LHO/ICBEF included, Big Fat Greek Wedding, Monster, and The Tudors.
 In 2008 he created National Bank of California’s Entertainment, Sports & Media Department and provided financing for over 60 films representing over $175,000,000 in production budgets including The Tempest, Red Dog and The Ward.

 In 2013 Adrian joined Pacific Mercantile Bank (PMB) and is now SVP/Manager of the Entertainment Industries Division.
+Titles financed at PMB include Outcast (a Chinese/Canadian co-production), Z Nation (TV series) and the upcoming Shock & Awe.
 PMB continues to be a pioneer in the entertainment business and Adrian and his team are a dynamic lending group in an ever-changing and ever-challenging marketplace.